orbitrs/orbit-analyzer/docs/vscode-integration.md

 2. Search for "Orbit"
 3. Configure settings such as:
    - `orbit.analyzer.enable`: Enable/disable the analyzer
-   - `orbit.analyzer.rules`: Specify which rules to enable
+   - `orbit.analyzer.rules`: Specify which rules to enable (including new rules like lifecycle method checks)
    - `orbit.analyzer.severities`: Configure rule severities

+> **Tip:** As new rules are added (e.g., lifecycle method checks, event handler naming, prop validation), you can enable or customize them in your `.orlint.toml` or via the extension settings.
+See the [Custom Lint Rules Guide](custom-lint-rules.md) and [Implementation Phases](roadmap/implementation-phases.md) for details.

 ### Usage